hapax/hapax.github.io/assets/chandra.md

 \lambda = \frac{2\pi c}{\omega} = \frac{2\pi \hbar}{p}.
 $$

-By analogy, de Broglie argued that a massive particle could also exhibit wave-like behaviour, with a wavelength
+By analogy, de Broglie guessed that a massive particle could also exhibit wave-like behaviour, with a wavelength

 $$